Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: A Blind multi-sided matching algorithm

 A number of works in the mutli-sided assignment literature highlight conditions for non-emptiness of the core, e.g., \cite{atay2017essays, stuart1997supplier,quint1991core}, however very few works construct algorithms to reach them.
-In our work, we make use of the BLind Matching Algorithm (BLMA) proposed in \cite{hamza2017blma} as a negotiation mechanism between adjacent layers to reach an efficient matching.
-BLMA is repeatedly applied to the successive layers by exploiting the chain valuation structure.
-The overall algorithm will be referred to as a Multi-Sided Algorithm (MSA).
-BLMA uses a simple aspiration learning dynamic.
+In our work, we make use of the Blind Matching Algorithm (BLMA) proposed in \cite{hamza2017blma} to reach an efficient matching.
+The algorithm uses a simple aspiration learning dynamic.
 Agents maintain aspiration levels, rates they currently have or have acquired in the past.
-Agents start out looking for a small improvement, $\epsilon$, over their current aspiration levels.
+Agents start out looking for a small improvement, $\epsilon$ over their current aspiration levels.
 They randomly meet agents upstream or downstream.
-If both agents can achieve at least this $\epsilon$-improvement, they are said to be {\emph{agreeable}}.
-Hence they match and increase their aspiration levels to sum up to the total value that their pair can generate.
-Otherwise, if it is not possible for the pair to \emph{simultaneously} improve their aspiration levels, and if they are already single, then they know they need to reduce such aspirations.
-The reduction is made by another small number $0<\delta<\epsilon$.
-This randomized and simple dynamic can be shown to produce an optimal $\epsilon$-pairwise stable matching.
+If both agents can achieve at least an $\epsilon$-improvement, they match and increase their aspiration levels to equal the total value that their pair can generate.
+Otherwise, if it not possible for the pair to \emph{simultaneously} improve their aspiration levels, and if they are already single, then they know they need to reduce such aspirations.
+The reduction is done by another small number $\delta < \epsilon$.
+This randomized and simple dynamic can be shown to produce an $\epsilon$-pairwise stable matching \cite{hamza2017blma}.

-Fig.~\ref{BlindMatch} presents the MSA when implemented between two adjacent layers.
-Suppose each node initializes its aspiration level at some random value.
-Then, when an activated downstream node $i$ encounters an activated upstream node $j$, nodes $i$ and $j$ check to see if they can attain at least a small improvement over their current aspirations.
-If they are agreeable, and the quota of node $j$ has not been reached yet, node $i$ disconnects from any previous association and associates with upstream node $j$.